ashwinboinala/mysql-pacemaker/README.md

    ```

-Note: mysqlfailover is still a single point of failover, if the demon is stopped you have to restart it and you can setup a job to monitor this demon.
+Note: mysqlfailover is still a single point of failover, if the demon is stopped you have to restart it and monitor it.